Or otherwise known as WTF have we been?

 Our Ecommerce project is mostly complete and the website is looking amazing!
 You must check it out.
 We have launched our Donate Back Program, a program that I have been dreaming of for years which sees us hopefully being able to achieve more for the charities we work with - Aboriginal Children's Services, Women's Shelters and families with children with special needs.

-This week we are moving our Melbourne crew a new workshop, a much bigger and much more efficient workshop.
+This week we are moving our Melbourne crew to a new workshop, a much bigger and much more efficient workshop.
 We had outgrown our last workshop around a year ago and our team have performed amazing feats producing what they have out of that space.

 And lastly we’ve also given the branding some serious LOVE focusing on the ethos of what we do and aiming to be better in ALL areas of business, especially in the heart stuff.